 Look for celery roots that feel heavy for their size.
 If any greenery or stalks are discernible on the top of the root, they should be fresh looking and neither dried out nor slimy nor wilted.
 Celery root is notoriously difficult to peel due to its many nooks and crannies, so look for specimens with as smooth of an exterior as possible.
 None are all that smooth, but the less deep the crannies, the easier the bulb will be to peel.

 If you see celeriac at the market with long bright green stalks still attached, snap them up.
 Freshly harvested celery root tends to be more tender and easier to peel.
 Pretty as the stalks are, be sure to cut them off and store them separately when you get the celery root home—both the root and the celery will last longer that way.

-Since celery root is a root vegetable, it stores well and for an amazingly long time if it is kept cool.
+Since celery root is a root vegetable, it stores well and for a long time if it is kept cool.
 Having spent most of its life underground, it also enjoys the dark.
 Kept loosely wrapped in plastic in the fridge it will last up to several weeks—even longer if it was freshly harvested.

 Don't peel celery root to store it—the peeled vegetables will oxidize and turn brown.
 Don't wash it either.
 If it has dirt clinging to the peel (it often does) brush off what you can, then store the root loosely wrapped in plastic to keep the dirt contained.
 As with all root vegetables, bits of dirt clinging to it will actually help the celery root stay fresh longer.